BIO

 CURRENT ACTIVITY

-From 2024-2026 Peterson will serve as Composer-in-Residence with Dalasinfoniettan in Falun, Sweden.
-Since 2020 he has received commissions from the Swedish Radio Choir, Gränslandet Symfonisk Fest, Länsmusiken Kalmar, Dalasinfoniettan, Carolinae Röster, Högalidskyrkan, Relativ Dansproduktion, Metropolitan Symphony Orchestra, Lund Choral Festival, Stockholm Saxophone Quartet, FST & SKAP, Gustaf Sjökvists Kammarkör, Sofia Vokalensemble, organist Daniel Nelsson, and percussionist Magdalena Meitzner.
-As an orchestrator and co-composer he has collaborated with performing and recording artists Moonica Mac, Sara Ajnnak, Erik Lundin, Kleerup, Sirintip Phasuk, and Mariam the Believer.
+From 2024-2026 Peterson is Composer-in-Residence with Dalasinfoniettan in Falun, Sweden.
+Since 2020 he has received commissions from the Swedish Radio Choir, Gränslandet Symfonisk Fest, Musik i Syd, Dalasinfoniettan, Carolinae Röster, Högalidskyrkan, Relativ Dansproduktion, Metropolitan Symphony Orchestra, Lund Choral Festival, Stockholm Saxophone Quartet, FST & SKAP, Gustaf Sjökvists Kammarkör, Sofia Vokalensemble, organist Daniel Larsson, and percussionist Magdalena Meitzner.
+As an orchestrator and co-composer he has collaborated with performing and recording artists Moonica Mac, Kleerup, Erik Lundin, Molly Hammar, Sirintip Phasuk, Parham, Sara Ajnnak, and Mariam the Believer.

-Peterson’s recordings include the internationally-acclaimed original-cast album of the opera Voir Dire (RedHouse, 2020), In Paradisum with Sofia Vokalensemble, featuring Cantate Domino (Footprint, 2019), Light Fields with Uppsala Vokalensemble (Footprint, 2020), Smooth Fat Nasty, the portrait album of Peterson’s complete saxophone works with Stockholm Saxophone Quartet (European Gramophone, Dec 2021), and the spring 2025 recording of Högalidsmässan with Dalasinfoniettan and Gustaf Sjökvists Kammarkör.
+Peterson’s recordings include the internationally-acclaimed original-cast album of the opera Voir Dire (RedHouse, 2020), In Paradisum with Sofia Vokalensemble, featuring Cantate Domino (Footprint, 2019), Light Fields with Uppsala Vokalensemble (Footprint, 2020), Smooth Fat Nasty, the portrait album of Peterson’s complete saxophone works with Stockholm Saxophone Quartet (European Gramophone, Dec 2021), and the 2025-26 release of Högalidsmässan with Gustaf Sjökvists Kammarkör.

 AWARDS AND RECOGNITIONS

-Peterson’s numerous awards include the 2024 Musikförläggarnas Pris (Swedish Music Publishers’ Award) for An Inner Sky, Carin Malmlöf-Forssling Composer Prize from the Royal Swedish Academy of Music, the Sven-David Sandström Award for Choral Composition, “Classical of the Year” from Dalecarlia Music Awards, the ASCAP Nissim Prize for best orchestral work, grand prize in the Uppsala Composer Competition, and the Fort Worth Frontiers award for new opera.
+Peterson’s numerous awards include the Christ Johnson Lilla prize from the Swedish Royal Academy of Music for Högalidsmässan, the Musikförläggarnas Pris (Swedish Music Publishers’ Award) for An Inner Sky, Carin Malmlöf-Forssling Composer Prize from the Royal Swedish Academy of Music, the Sven-David Sandström Award for Choral Composition, “Classical of the Year” from Dalecarlia Music Awards, the ASCAP Nissim Prize for best orchestral work, grand prize in the Uppsala Composer Competition, and the Fort Worth Frontiers award for new opera.
 He has received grants and funding from Fulbright, STIM, ASCAP, Längmanska Kulturfond, Kulturrådet (the Swedish Arts Council), Konstnärsnämnden (the Swedish Arts Grants Committee), the Wallenberg Foundation, Helge Ax:son Johnson Foundation, and the Swedish Society of Composers (FST).
-His choral, chamber and solo music has been featured on festivals including Nordic Choir Expedition, Svensk Musikvår, Lund Choral Festival, and Sound of Stockholm (Sweden), Karuizawa International Choral Festival (Japan), Boston Ahts (USA) and Purpur (South Africa).
+His choral, chamber and solo music has been featured on festivals including Nordic Choir Expedition, Svensk Musikvår, Lund Choral Festival, and Sound of Stockholm (Scandinavia), Karuizawa International Choral Festival (Japan), and Purpur Festival (South Africa).
 Peterson’s works are published and distributed by Gehrmans, Edition Skellton, Hinshaw, Tempo Music Resource, and Svensk Musik/Swedish Music Information Center.
+He is represented by Summers Artist Services.

 EDUCATION

 Peterson holds degrees from the Gotland School of Music Composition (artist diploma), Indiana University School of Music (M.M.) and St. Olaf College (B.M.), where his teachers included Sven-David Sandström and Mary Ellen Childs.
-Currently head instructor of music composition at Lilla Akademien, Matthew has also served on the faculty of the Gotland School of Music Composition (Visby, Sweden) and as an Associate Instructor in music composition at the Indiana University Jacobs School of Music.
+In 2017 Matthew founded the music composition program at Lilla Akademien in Stockholm.
+He has also served on the faculty of Lilla Akademien the Gotland School of Music Composition (Visby, Sweden) and as an Associate Instructor in music composition at the Indiana University Jacobs School of Music.
 Matthew is an avid outdoorsman and lives in Dalarna, Sweden.